HanmingZhang/homework-final/README.md

 ## Demo

 Since the whole demo scene is procedurally generated, **please wait for around 30s everytime your load it.
-If your browse pop up "not response" window, please click "wait".**
+If your browser pop up "not response" window, please click "wait".**

 **Please remeber to press the "DemoMode" button!**